fawazshohiebar/petroaddhub/content/collections/pages/en/hotel-booking.md

                 marks:
                   -
                     type: bold
-                text: "For hotels not listed among our partners, you can still enjoy a special offer by using the promo code EYHGFW25 when booking through Etihad Holidays.
-Book your stay from 19-24 October to secure this exclusive deal and make the most of your show experience!"
+                text: 'For hotels not listed among our partners, you can still enjoy a special offer by using the promo code EYHGFW25 when booking through Etihad Holidays.
+Book your stay from 19-24 October to secure this exclusive deal and make the most of your show experience!'
   -
     type: set
     attrs: